Responsive and Transparent Leadership

 We live so close to the ocean and we see more “freak” weather, more once in a lifetime storms.
 Part of climate change is rising ocean temperatures that contribute to storms like Sandy.
 Climate change is an urgent threat to our community.
 I support efforts to re-enter the United States in the Paris Climate Agreement to reassert the U.S’s leadership on combating climate change worldwide, and reinstate any environmental regulations that have been rolled back.
 But that is not enough.

 Like so many times before, America can innovate and build a whole new industry with high paying jobs for skilled laborers and in manufacturing.
 I see moving to cleaner energy sources as a way to kickstart a part of our economy that needs it and gives working people jobs right here in Central Jersey.
-In places like North Carolina where the solar industry is taking off, people are seeing lower utility bills too.

 Part of that effort must include modernizing and expanding our infrastructure by securing our electrical grid, properly maintaining and modernizing our bridges and tunnels, and increasing access to trains and high speed rails.
 While we must act swiftly to prevent climate change, we must also grapple with the fact that some of its effects are already upon us, which is causing severe storms, flooding, and displacement.
 We at the Jersey Shore have already seen the devastating effects of climate change firsthand from Hurricane Sandy.
 I will work diligently to fully fund our flood insurance and federal emergency management programs so that victims of natural disasters have immediate support.